What is a margin loan?

 Our Direct Margin Lending solution

-To make it easy, your trading and gearing are integrated in one solution, administered by Bell Potter Capital.
+To make it easy, we’ve given you a comprehensive margin load calculator.
+Plus, your trading and gearing are integrated in one solution, administered by Bell Potter Capital.
 Check out the benefits.

 For your loan